CedricPump/MSFS_Livery_Toolchain/README.md

 This Repo provides Links and Instructions for effective MSFS 2020 /2024 Livery creation.
-Please note this document does not describe the official process intended by Microsoft / Asobo but a Workflow used by several livery painters to exelarate the process.
+Please note this document does not describe the official process intended by Microsoft / Asobo but a Workflow used by several livery painters to accelerate the process.
 This Toolchain uses Freeware and public Tools only

 ## Used Tools